Peter Dutton: Early life and education

-Dutton was born on 18 November 1970 in the northern Brisbane suburb of Boondall.
+Peter Craig Dutton was born on 18 November 1970 in Boondall, Queensland, a northern suburb of Brisbane, to Bruce Dutton and Ailsa Leitch.
 Dutton is the great-great-grandson of the pastoralist squatter and politician Charles Boydell Dutton.
 He is also a descendant of Captain Richard James Coley, who was Queensland's first Sergeant-at-Arms, who built Brisbane's first private dwelling and who gave evidence confirming the mass poisonings of Aboriginal Australians at Kilcoy in 1842.

-Dutton is the eldest of five children, with one brother and three sisters.
-His mother Ailsa Leitch worked in childcare and his father Bruce Dutton was a builder.
+He is the eldest of five children.
+His father worked as a builder, and his mother worked in childcare.
 Dutton finished high school at the Anglican St Paul's School, Bald Hills.
 He worked cash in hand at a butcher shop during his school years, and his parents separated shortly after he graduated.

 Dutton joined the Young Liberals in 1988 aged 18.
 He became the policy vice-chair of the Bayside Young Liberals the following year and chair of the branch in 1990.
 At the 1989 Queensland state election, the 19-year-old Dutton ran unsuccessfully as the Liberal candidate against Tom Burns, a former state Labor leader, in the safe Labor seat of Lytton.

 According to a leaked transcript of his academic record, in 1989 Dutton failed four of six subjects in his first year of a Bachelor of Business degree at Queensland University of Technology.
 This prompted him to join the police force and study business part time, graduating a decade later.